Rust-Ninja-Sabi/rust-bevy-ping/README.md

-# rust-bevy-ping - simple ball game with rust and pygame
+# rust-bevy-ping - simple ball game with rust and bevy

 I made a simple game with rust and bevy